 Hence it can be easily considered that the right choice of jewellery is all that matters to bring the best out of one’s grace and beauty.
 Keeping in mind all of that, the craftsmen are trying out their best combinations and experiments with modern-day jewel pieces.
 Matching up with the love of extravagant festivals and occasions of Indians, the newest designs are being turned more authentic yet, without losing the charm of antique pieces of wearable art.

 The ‘riot of colours’ expressed through unusual combinations and vibrant juxtaposition of gemstones coming together have given the designers an even richer canvas to paint on.
 With all that being said it is clear that the jewellery in the current and upcoming years will be anything but boring.

 So let’s look at some of the latest Indian jewellery designs that are being widely appreciated:-

 A Polki Wardrobe

 Polki flower diamond Kante

 The chic diamond Kante necklaces are currently on-trend.
 This piece of necklace contains floral Polki elements with a border of diamonds which has a youthful appeal in its style.
 Each motif is intricately strung together to enhance this transcending piece.
-On paired with the cocktail stud earrings with polkis and diamonds this slim piece of necklace is the perfect piece of jewellery to pull of the modern-day aesthetic look.
+Paired with the cocktail stud earrings with polkis and diamonds this slim piece of necklace is the perfect piece of jewellery to pull off the modern-day aesthetic look.

 These rings usually have an oversized centre stone or a lot of small stones in their settings.
 The gemstones in cocktail rings are the main focus of attention which is typically a large, flamboyant and pronounced piece of jewellery worn on the middle finger or fourth finger of the right hand.
 These statement rings are a must-have in the wardrobe.
 If you’re going to any other party big, rings can give your hands a great look.
 Currently, the cocktail rings with emeralds and rubies are more popular.